danieltucunduva/svi/README.md

 ### Efficiency of maintenance and future development

-Our websites have been constructed as a patchwork of several frameworks and programming languages, and includes outdated technologies.
+Our websites have been constructed as a patchwork of several programming languages and frameworks, including outdated technologies.
 (TODO list them?).

 As SVI is not a software company, using a uniform and modern technology stack would greatly reduce developer hours for